gagan93jtg/gagan93jtg.github.io/jekyll_blog/_posts/2024-10-15-1-on-1-with-10-software-enginers.md

 ## **How to be good at real world HLD?**

-This response overlaps with “*How to know scale without working at scale?*”.
+This response slightly overlaps with a [previous section](https://blog.gagan93.me/11-conversations-with-10-software-engineers#heading-how-to-know-about-scale-without-working-on-scale).
 You don’t easily get the chance to build something large or join a team scaling their systems.
 The best thing you can do without much investment is to learn from others' designs and mistakes.

 1. IIf you work for a company with large systems, talk to the people who built them or have been working on them for a long time.
 Read documentation to understand design decisions and how they've evolved.
 Look for [ADR](https://github.com/joelparkerhenderson/architecture-decision-record) documents in large companies to learn the reasons behind these decisions.